Steinbrenner Racing: Indy Lights and the road to Indy

 Steinbrenner Racing was formed by George Steinbrenner in December 2016 in partnership with Andretti Autosport to run his long time friend Colton Herta in the 2017 Indy Lights season.
 In 2017 the team ran the No. 98 sponsored by Deltro Energy.
 The team got off to a winning start capturing the pole position in the first race of the season at St. Petersburg and the win in race two of their debut weekend.
 This win also made Herta the youngest winner in Indy Lights history.
 Herta followed up his opening weekend success with another win during the Honda Grand Prix of Alabama.
 The team would end the year third in the standings with two wins and 7 podiums while leading the series with 6 poles and Herta winning Rookie of the Year honors.

 The No. 98 team returned to Indy Lights with Herta and their partnership with Andretti Autosport as well as their sponsorship from Deltro Energy in 2018.
 The team built on their 2017 success with Herta becoming the first driver to sweep the Month of May in Indy Lights by winning both races on the road course and capping the month by winning the Freedom 100.
 The team scored podiums in all but 4 races on their way to a second place finish in the standings.

 Steinbrenner Racing returned to the Road to Indy in 2020 when they co-entered Devlin DeFrancesco in the IndyPro 2000 series with Andretti Autosport.
 The team enjoyed a successful season during which DeFrancesco won 2 races and finished with 3 poles and 6 podiums on the way to a second place finish in the standings.
-In 2021 Steinbrenner Racing returned to Indy Lights competition with Devlin DeFranceso piloting the No. 17 car.
+In 2021 Steinbrenner Racing returned to Indy Lights competition with Devlin DeFrancesco piloting the No. 17 car.
 DeFrancesco scored two podiums at Barber Motorsports Park to open the season and finished sixth in the points standings in his rookie season.